SBEmrvn/2man_assignment/README.md

 - While displaying all individual sales records

 Real-Life Application: A regional sales manager could use this to compare each product's performance against the best-selling item in its category and against the highest sale overall.
 For example, seeing that a $900 oven sale is below the $1500 category maximum (fridge) helps identify top performers.

+## Conclusion
+Through this project, we demonstrated how SQL window functions enable complex analytics with concise, readable SQL code.
+These functions offer critical tools for data analysts and engineers to:

+Compare rows without subqueries

+Rank records accurately within categories

+Perform flexible aggregations over partitions

+Generate insights that would be difficult or inefficient using basic SQL alone

+By applying these techniques, we gained a deeper understanding of how window functions can be used in practical business scenarios, such as HR reporting, sales analysis, and performance tracking.
+The final queries and results showcase the real power of SQL as a data analysis language — capable of producing rich insights with precision and speed.